mpoeckl/spark-cdm-connector/README.md

-# Spark CDM Connector - Fabric Runtime 1.3 Edition
+# Spark CDM Connector - Spark 3.5 Edition

 > **🚨 IMPORTANT DISCLAIMER**
-> This is a **private fork** of the original [Azure Spark CDM Connector](https://github.com/Azure/spark-cdm-connector) maintained independently for Microsoft Fabric Runtime 1.3 compatibility.
+> This is a **private fork** of the original [Azure Spark CDM Connector](https://github.com/Azure/spark-cdm-connector) maintained independently for Apache Spark 3.5 compatibility.
 This fork is **NOT officially supported by Microsoft** and is provided as-is for community use.
 >
 > **📋 Please read the full [DISCLAIMER](DISCLAIMER.md) before using this software.**

 ## About This Fork

 This repository contains an upgraded version of the Spark CDM Connector specifically optimized for:
-- **Apache Spark 3.5** (Microsoft Fabric Runtime 1.3)
+- **Apache Spark 3.5** (Microsoft Fabric Runtime 1.3, Azure Synapse Analytics)
-- **Enhanced Fabric Integration**
+- **Enhanced Cloud Platform Integration** (Fabric and Synapse)
 - **Modern Dependency Management**

 ### 🎯 Key Improvements

 - ✅ **Spark 3.5 Compatibility**: Full support for Apache Spark 3.5.0
-- ✅ **Fabric Runtime 1.3**: Native integration with Microsoft Fabric
+- ✅ **Microsoft Fabric Runtime 1.3**: Native integration with Microsoft Fabric
+- ✅ **Azure Synapse Analytics**: Compatible with Synapse Spark 3.5 pools
 - ✅ **Updated Dependencies**: Jackson 2.15.2, CDM Standards 2.8.0
 - ✅ **Enhanced Authentication**: MSAL4J integration for Azure AD
 - ✅ **Performance Optimizations**: Leverages latest Spark engine improvements